Solidarity Pamphlets and Working Papers

 The Two Souls of Socialism

-A seminal essay written by Hal Draper in 1966, this work inspired a whole generation of revolutionary socialists, and argues for a vision of socialism
+A seminal essay written by Hal Draper in 1966, this work inspired a whole generation of revolutionary socialists, and argues for a vision of "socialism from below" as opposed to anti-democratic and anti-worker forms of <"socialism from above."

 New Orleans One Year After Katrina: the War at Home

 A Solidarity activist based in New Orleans reflects on the significance of Katrina to her city, and all that the storm and its aftermath revealed about racism and poverty in the United States.
-To download a .pdf, click here
+Available in PDF.

 The Rank and File Strategy: Building a Socialist Movement in the U.S.

-A SOLIDARITY working paper, this essay offers an analysis of how socialists can help rebuild the U.S. labor movement from the bottom up, laying the groundwork for deeper class consciousness and socialist politics.
-Download this document as a PDF.
+A Solidarity working paper, this essay offers an analysis of how socialists can help rebuild the U.S. labor movement from the bottom up, laying the groundwork for deeper class consciousness and socialist politics.
+Available as a PDF.

 Lean Production: Why Work is Worse Than Ever, and What's the Alternative?